mattingsdal/Genome-assembly/README.md

 # Flow
-  1. Assemble long reads using canu to generate gneome fasta file
+  1. Assemble long reads using canu to generate genome fasta file
   2. Align short and long data using bwa
-  3. Refine the genome using pilon
+  3. Refine the genome fasta using pilon
-  4. Re-align short and long data using bwa to final genome
+  4. Re-align short and long data using bwa to final genome fasta file
-  5. Run Freebayes and Platypus to call variations
-  6. QC the variants

 # Assembling the genome
 canu code.

-We are assembleling a genome with fair coverage ~x30, and need
+# Aligning short and long read data with bwa
+bwa code

 # Refine the genome using pilon
   Here we will take advantage of the aligned and indexed short read data using --frags *bams  and aligned (indexed long reads using --jumps *bams. pilon --genome genome.fasta [--frags frags.bam] [--jumps jumps.bam] [--unpaired unpaired.bam]

-# Aligning .fastq reads to genome
-bwa-mem code

-# SNPs and Indel detection
-Freebayes & Platypus code

-# QC of SNPs
-vcftools

-# Population structure
+#Re-align short and long data using bwa
-fastSTRUCTURE and PLINK code
+bwa code